wbbradley/ace/README.md

 Zion lacks support for shared libraries or any shareable intermediate representation.
-Code complexity and leaky abstractions can still be avoided by limiting which symbols are exported from source modules.
-In other words, only `export` the public interface to your module.
+Code complexity and leaky abstractions can still be avoided by limiting which symbols are exposed from source modules.

 ### Type System